arif98741/laracom/README.md

 to install Laracom use below command in npm(be sure that you have installed npm in your machine)
 ##<pre>npm i Laracom</pre><br>

+Go to artisan command list from here <a href="https://arif98741.github.io/laracom/">Laracom Datatable</a>